CyberSecurityUP/DeepNude-Detector/README.md

 ## Features

-- **Nudity Detection**: Detects inappropriate content in images.
+- Detects inappropriate content in images.
-- **Analyze Images from URLs or Locally**: Allows users to choose between analyzing local images or downloading images from a URL.
+- Allows users to choose between analyzing local images or downloading images from a URL.
-- **Automatic Censorship**: Automatically blurs images detected as inappropriate.
+- Automatically blurs images detected as inappropriate.
-- **Automatic Naming**: Generates random names for downloaded and censored images to prevent file overwriting.
+- Generates random names for downloaded and censored images to prevent file overwriting.

 ## How It Works